Transparent Progress. Sustainable Solutions.

 We consult with the following key stakeholders for input that influences Ever-Green’s operational and strategic direction, as well as ongoing initiatives:

-Customers: for the utility businesses we manage, Ever-Green works closely with customers to understand their needs, so that we can align our operational goals with their priorities.
+Customers: For the utility businesses we manage, Ever-Green works closely with customers to understand their needs, so that we can align our operational goals with their priorities.

 Communities we serve: Ever-Green works closely with community organizations and leaders to understand the priorities around economic development and community services to help bolster community goals.